Latent Concept Disentanglement in Transformer-based Language Models

-We report the results in Figure \ref{fig:3dot1_figure1}: this figure provides affirmative evidence for the bridge-representation transferability across source-target types.
-In Figure~\ref{fig:3dot1_figure1}(a), we report results on a select set of patching experiments: on \textit{both} tasks with and without overlap in source and target types, we observe that a sparse set of attention heads consistently exhibits very strong \textit{causal} effects in pushing the model's ``belief'' from $T^{(\tnorm)}_n$ towards $\hat{T}^{(\talt)}_n$; the head group (24,30;31) is especially dominant.\footnote{In our CMA experiments, we account for grouped-query attention by patching heads in groups of 2 on Gemma-2-27B.
-We noticed that this tends to produce stronger causal effects than with individual heads.} To further understand whether intervening on (24,30;31) during the normal run really boosts the type-corrected alternative answer $\hat{T}^{(\talt)}_n$ (instead of only decreasing model's confidence on the normal answer $T^{(\tnorm)}_n$, which logit difference might not tell), in Figure~\ref{fig:3dot1_figure1}(b), we show an example patching experiment result of [University, Code]$\to$[City, Capital].
-Surprisingly, at least 73\% of the time, patching this single head group can boost the model's rank of the alternative prompt's answer into top 10 (and directly become the top-1 answer more than 40\% of the time!), when its original rank, obtained on the normal prompt without intervention, is typically in the hundreds to thousands.
-In consideration of limited space, we visualize the full set of reciprocal rank and logit-difference variation results in Appendix~\ref{appendix: multi-hop ICL, additional results}.
+\textbf{\textit{Causal evidence.}} Fig. \ref{fig:3dot1_figure1} provides evidence favoring the Latent Two-hop Hypothesis rather than the Shortcut Hypothesis: we observe causal transferability of the bridge representation.
+In Fig.~\ref{fig:3dot1_figure1}(a), we report results on a select set of patching experiments: on \textit{both} tasks with and without overlap in source and target types, we observe that a sparse set of attention heads consistently exhibits very strong \textit{causal} effects in pushing the model's ``belief'' from $T^{(\tnorm)}_n$ towards $\hat{T}^{(\talt)}_n$ (reflected in logit difference); the head group (24,30;31) is especially dominant.\footnote{In our CMA experiments, we account for grouped-query attention by patching heads in groups of 2 on Gemma-2-27B.
+We noticed that this tends to produce stronger causal effects than with individual heads.} To further understand whether intervening on (24,30;31) during the normal run really boosts the type-corrected alternative answer $\hat{T}^{(\talt)}_n$ (instead of only decreasing model's confidence on the normal answer $T^{(\tnorm)}_n$, which logit difference might not tell), in Fig.~\ref{fig:3dot1_figure1}(b), we show an example patching experiment result of [University, Code]$\to$[City, Capital].
+Surprisingly, at least 73\% of the time, patching this head group boosts the model's rank of the alternative prompt's answer into top 10 (and directly become the top-1 answer more than 40\% of the time!), when its original, intervention-free rank is typically in the hundreds to thousands.
+In consideration of limited space, we visualize the full set of results in App.~\ref{appendix: multi-hop ICL, additional results}.